mwanggh/An-adaptive-robot-search-algorithm/README.md

-# An adaptive robot search algorithm for balancing exploitation and exploration in indoor intermittent source seeking
+# An Adaptive Robot Search Algorithm for Balancing Exploitation and Exploration in Indoor Intermittent Source Seeking

 ## Source code